I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/nf-dmusicks-iallocatormxf-getbuffersize.md

 <p><code>GetBufferSize</code> returns the size in bytes of the buffer.</p>

 ## -remarks
-<p><code>GetBufferSize</code> simply returns the size of the buffer that the allocator provides through the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536492">IAllocatorMXF::GetBuffer</a> call.
-(For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536491">IAllocatorMXF</a> introduction.)
-Because this is constant for any version of the port driver, <code>GetBufferSize</code> typically needs to be called only once, at the time that the stream is created.</p>

-<p><code>GetBufferSize</code> simply returns the size of the buffer that the allocator provides through the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536492">IAllocatorMXF::GetBuffer</a> call.
-(For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536491">IAllocatorMXF</a> introduction.)
+<p><code>GetBufferSize</code> simply returns the size of the buffer that the allocator provides through the <a href="audio.iallocatormxf_getbuffer">IAllocatorMXF::GetBuffer</a> call.
+(For more information, see <a href="..\dmusicks\nn-dmusicks-iallocatormxf~r1.md">IAllocatorMXF</a> introduction.)
 Because this is constant for any version of the port driver, <code>GetBufferSize</code> typically needs to be called only once, at the time that the stream is created.</p>

 ## -requirements
 <table>